// Martin E. RN FRGS

 With an MSC in Emergency Medicine and with years of A & E experience, this complements his remote area medical expertise.
 Martin is Medical Lead for a Search and Rescue team and has also been a member of Mountain Rescue in the past.
 Whilst in M.R. he operated as a search team

 member, fleet manager and taught on Mountain Rescue Casualty Care Courses.
-Amongst numerous other qualifications, Martin is an Advanced Life Support, Safeguarding and CBRN Instructor.
+Amongst numerous other qualifications, Martin is an Advanced Life Support, Safeguarding and CBRN Instructor (as well as certified face fit tester for respirators).
 He is PHTLS (RCS England) and Advanced Wilderness Life Support qualified.

-Martin is also an approved Stop The Bleed instructor for Stop The Bleed UK.
+Martin is also an approved Stop The Bleed instructor for Stop The Bleed UK and Mental Health Awareness trainer, holding University qualifications in the subject.

 Martin has completed the Royal Geographical Society Off Site Safety Management qualification and has acted as expedition Medic in the Arctic Circle.